 (Latin: suffix used to form abstract nouns expressing act, state, quality, property, or condition corresponding to an adjective)

-3. A difference in intelligence that falls outside the typical range of intelligence: "The school is providing special classes for students with abnormalities who need special educational approaches."
+3. A difference in intelligence that falls outside the typical range of intelligence: Greg's school is providing special classes for students with abnormalities who need special educational procedures.

 2. An upward slope on a hill.